 - Assess your shoes

 Footwear is a major culprit in many falls.
 Be prepared to change your shoes to match the walking surface.
-Shoes with thick rubber soles and tread can catch on carpets, but may be just the thing for walking outside.
+Shoes with thick rubber soles and tread can catch on carpets, but maybe just the thing for walking outside.
 It’s best to avoid high heels and slick leather or plastic soles.
-Shoes that tie are more reliable than slips-on shoes.
+Shoes that tie are more reliable than slip-on shoes.
 Elastic laces are great if you have arthritis or dexterity issues.

 - Eat for strong bones

-Calcium and Vitamin D promote bone health.
+Calcium and Vitamin D promotes bone health.
 If you are not getting the recommended levels of both – and many of us don’t – speak with a health professional about supplements.